dviramontes/dotcom/_posts/binary-search-elixir.md

 Binary.search([1, 2, 3, 4, 5], 6) # => -1
 ```

-It also added a guard `when min <= max` to `search/4` to ensure the search continues only when the minimum index is less than or equal to the maximum index.
-I'm impressed with Claude's abilities to write Elixir and other functional code.
+Notice how we added a guard `when min <= max` to `search/4` to ensure the search continues only when the minimum index is less than or equal to the maximum index.
+[The pin operator](https://hexdocs.pm/elixir/pattern-matching.html#the-pin-operator) `^` also helps us get rid of the `if` inside our recursive case.